wvchallenges/mobile-challenge/README.md

 ## Things I would do given more time

 - Have pagination on the products
-- Have more information in the Home page, business info, for example.
+- Have more information in the Home page, for example, business information.
 That way I could have illustrated how to solve the problem of having two sources of data in the same page when one of them is paginated
-- Have a system in place to `type` the incoming data from the API request
+- Have a system in place to `type` the incoming data from the API
-- Have a detail page
+- Set up environments along with other API constants instead of hardcoding the urls
-- Add more tabs
+- Not hardcoding the auth token but instead getting one on run-time
-- Make it look pretty
+- Make it look prettier

 ## Things I'm most proud of